Ideal for Summer Season

 Like other areas of the island you will have great opportunities to spot some native wildlife.
 Creatures you can expect to see include deers, monkeys, wild boar and of course the komodo dragons.
 Back with another local guide you will be taken to the best places to see the highlights of North Rinca before returning to your luxury charter yacht.

-Your final afternoon in the Indonesian waters will be spent at Pulau Kaaba where you can see the komodo dragons’ favourite food, flying foxes.
+Your final afternoon in the Indonesian waters will be spent at Pulau Kaaba where you can see the komodo dragons’ favorite food, flying foxes.
 This peaceful location marks the final port of call of your tour so enjoy your final evening with a candlelit dinner on the decking with a generous helping of exotic cocktails.

 - Day 18